01-edu/public/subjects/atm-management-system/audit/README.md

 ##### Create another user named `"Michel"`.
 Then by using Alice select the option `"transfer owner"` and try to transfer ownership of the account `"3212"` to Michel.

 ###### Were you able to transfer the ownership of this account to Michel?
-And if so did it update both application and file `"records.txt"`?
+And if so did it update both application and data storage (text file `"records.txt"` or database)?

 #### Bonus